poty-web-design-draft-2025_01.gif poty-web-design-draft-2025_02.gif poty-web-design-draft-2025_03.gif

 poty-web-design-draft-2025_07.gif poty-web-design-draft-2025_08.gif poty-web-design-draft-2025_09.gif

-Photographer of the Year, presented by Ted's, is the largest competition of its kind for amateur photographers in Australia and New Zealand.
+Photographer of the Year, presented by Ted's Cameras, is the largest competition of its kind for amateur photographers in Australia and New Zealand.

-Now in its 13th year, it offers a nine categories (both portfolio and single shot) and a prize pool totalling more than $25,000, including $10,000 cash prizes.
+Now in its 13th year, it offers nine categories (both portfolio and single shot) and a prize pool totalling more than $28,000, including $10,000 in cash prizes.

-The competition closes in September 2025 and culminates with the release of a special Photographer of the Year edition of Australian Photography magazine in December, showcasing more than 500 of the best images from the competition in print.
-Further, each one of the nine category winners is printed on A2 paper and exhibited at Ted's World of Imaging store in Pitt St, Sydney.
+The competition closed Sunday 19 October 2025 and will culminate with the release of a special Photographer of the Year edition of Australian Photography magazine in December, showcasing more than 500 of the best images from the competition in print.
+Further, a selection of category winners will be printed on A2 paper and exhibited at Ted's World of Imaging store in Pitt St, Sydney.

 aph-contents-aug-sep-2024.jpg teds-exhibition-cropped.jpg